Financial wellbeing in the West Midlands

 - our annual awareness campaign, Talk Money Week, which reaches millions of people each year and provides a platform to have a conversation about money in any walk of life.

-Tiana is regional partnerships manager for the West Midlands and also leads the North and Midlands region.
-She has a background in strategic partnerships, the debt advice sector and quality improvement.
-Contact Tiana to get support for your organisation at firstname.lastname@example.org.
+Dawn is regional partnerships manager for the West Midlands.
+She has extensive experience of working with stakeholders and partnerships across a range of sectors.
+Contact Dawn to get support for your organisation at firstname.lastname@example.org.